 Only 350 of these lochs are notable for their size.
-Some are actually reservoirs but they are classified as lochs if they originated from natural bodies of water.
+Some are actually reservoirs, but they are classified as lochs if they originated from natural bodies of water.

 Why does Scotland have so many lochs?

 During the last ice age, monumental ice sheets carved their way across Scotland which left behind great depressions in the earth that filled with water to form Scotland’s lochs.

 What is the deepest loch in Scotland?

 Loch Morar is officially the deepest loch in Scotland with a maximum depth of 1,017 feet.
-The freshwater loch is located in Lochaber in the Highlands, 13 miles south of the fishing town of Mallaig.
+This freshwater loch is located in Lochaber in the Highlands, 13 miles south of the fishing town of Mallaig.

 What is the biggest loch in Scotland?